mkdocstrings/griffe/docs/insiders/index.md

   [^3]:
     Making an Open Source project sustainable is exceptionally hard: maintainers burn out, projects are abandoned.
 That's not great and very unpredictable.
-    The sponsorware model ensures that if you decide to use *griffe*, you can be sure that bugs are fixed quickly and new features are added regularly.
+    The sponsorware model ensures that if you decide to use *Griffe*, you can be sure that bugs are fixed quickly and new features are added regularly.